-The equipment that is used to perform CAPD consists of:
+The equipment used to carry out CAPD consists of:

-- an empty bag that is used to collect waste products
+- an empty bag used to collect waste products

 - a series of tubing and clips used to secure both bags to the catheter

-- a wheeled stand that you can hang both bags from
+- a wheeled stand that you can hang the bags from

 Automated peritoneal dialysis (APD)